How to Sell a House By Owner in Oregon: A Beaver State FSBO Guide

 How does selling by owner (FSBO) work in Oregon?

-In an agent-assisted sale, the seller typically pays a commission amounting to around 6% of the sale price, which is then most often split 50/50 with the buyer’s agent.
-That 6% is deducted from the seller’s proceeds at closing.
+In an agent-assisted sale, the seller typically pays a commission amounting to around 3%-6% of the sale price*.
+The commission amount is deducted from the seller’s proceeds at closing.
 By selling FSBO, a seller can eliminate the cost of the listing agent commission (so around 3%), though they may still need to offer a buyer’s agent commission.

 Buyers’ agents will expect compensation for the work they do to bring a buyer to a sale, such as arranging showings and helping to tee up and qualify the buyer.
 Plus, when a seller isn’t working with an agent, the buyer’s agent may end up carrying more of the weight to get the deal to the finish line.